iem-projects/pd-acre/ds/acre_ds.rst

 msg_pbank.pd
    the indexed msgfile object

-acre_ds.rst
-   this file

 #.pd
-   trick object, object can be commented out without losing parameters (for developing) copy to a path to be found without a prefix path to use more easily
+   comment object: other object can be commented out without losing parameters ( mainly for development, best copied to a path to be used without a prefix)

-(c) GPL, algorythmics,  winfried ritsch
+(c) GPL, algorythmics, IEM, winfried ritsch